motion/orbit/next.md

 queued ux stuff

+* overdrive
+  * may need to fork it
+  * need to fix text resizing based on how we end up doing that
+  * need to make it work with animations (not be outside the frame, or pause before animate)
+* hoverSettler: if under delay amount, dont reset the wait time
+  * use case: move off of items quickly and back on, should be instant not re-delay
+* bug option+space doesnt focus input text
-* hold option when text is selected and hit "delete", could pin
+* hold option when text is selected and hit "delete" or other char, should pin
 * clicked vs hovered selections -- see AppReactions TODO
 * pin-on-click only when option holding
 * faster hover item highlight reaction time
 * fix unpin glitchy animation
 * if large window, slide in from left side full height
+* OCR scanning - once its paused again it doesnt move wiht app anymore

+* high ux:
+  * should use mouse movement to prevent unwanted highlights

 notes

-* potential metrics to track
+* potential metrics to

   * saved time searching
   * saved contextual switches